Adversarial Reprogramming of Neural Networks: Methods

 \section{Methods}

-The attack scenario that we propose here is that an adversary has gained access to the parameters of a neural network that is performing a specific task, and wishes to manipulate the function of the network using an adversarial program that can be added to the network input in order to cause the network to perform a new task.
-Here we assume that the network was originally designed to perform ImageNet classification, but the methods discussed here can be directly extended to other settings.
+In this work, we consider an adversary with access to the parameters of a neural network that is performing a specific task.
+The objective of the adversary is to reprogram the model to perform a new task by crafting an adversarial program to be included within the network input.
+Here, the network was originally designed to perform ImageNet classification, but the methods discussed here can be directly extended to other settings.

 Our adversarial program is formulated as an additive contribution to network input.
 Note that unlike most adversarial perturbations, the adversarial program is not specific to a single image.
 The same adversarial program will be applied to all images.
 We define the adversarial program as: